 Commodore 8568-inspired (and mostly compatible) video core for driving VGA-type displays.

-Current schematics for the VDC test rig as it currently stands.
+Revision 1 of the VDC test rig.
 This is a faulty design, however; the TXS0108E level converters aren't stable and are underpowered for the RC2014 bus.

 Adobe Portable Document Format - 92.52 kB - 03/30/2020 at 06:51

 I've completed the strip buffer implementation, the block memory arbiter, and the video fetch engine, and mated it with the MPE.
 This provides the host processor the ability to manipulate the display memory and we can finally observe the effects on the screen!

 After setting the video mode to 80x30 text display, placing the text display at address 0000H and the attributes at 0C00H, you can run this little program in BASIC on the RC2014 to look at the first half of the VDC's character set (glyphs 0 through 255).

 1000 OUT 110,18:OUT 111,0 1010 OUT 110,19:OUT 111,0 1020 OUT 110,31:FOR I=0 TO 2399:OUT 111,(I AND 255):NEXT I 1030 OUT 110,18:OUT 111,12 1040 OUT 110,19:OUT 111,0 1050 OUT 110,31:FOR I=0 TO 2399:OUT 111,(I AND 15):NEXT I

 BASIC is slow enough that you don't need to worry about waiting for the MPE to finish stores into video memory; if you write this code in machine language, however, you'll need to remember to wait on the VDC.
 In any event, it should produce something resembling the following (if attributes are turned on).